PUBLIC ART

 About Public Art

-In 2012, the City of New Westminster adopted its first Public Art Policy which lays out the foundation for creating an exciting and engaging Public Art Program.
-The goals of this Policy promote and encourage diverse and inclusive opportunities that help animate the urban landscape, nurture civic dialogue and support the development and growth of the arts in the city.
+In 2012, the City of New Westminster adopted its first Public Art Policy which laid out the foundation for creating an exciting and engaging Public Art Program.
+The goals of this Policy creates and promotes diverse and inclusive opportunities that help animate the urban landscape, nurture civic dialogue and support the development and growth of the arts in the city.

 What's New?